openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

       clinics).
 It is made available at no charge and is capable of running on GNU/Linux, Windows and Mac OS X. It is developed by a handful of medical doctors and programmers from all over the world.
-It can be useful to anyone documenting the health of patients including, but not limited to,Ã½doctors, physical therapists, occupational therapists, acupuncturists, nurses and psychologists.
+It can be useful to anyone documenting the health of patients including, but not limited to,ýdoctors, physical therapists, occupational therapists, acupuncturists, nurses and psychologists.

 **[TEMPO](http://code.google.com/p/tempo/)** is open source software for **3D visualization